 - Using a Licensed, Accredited Child Care Center or home that has been approved by the USDA based upon CBP Child Care Subsidy Program guidelines

 The CBP Employee may qualify for benefits in accordance with the Benefit Table established by the U.S. Customs and Border Protection.
-Please note that not all Employees whose income is equal to or less than $50,000 will qualify for benefits.
+Please note that not all Employees whose income is equal to or less than $73,160 may qualify for benefits.
 CBP Employees must first pay their calculated portion of child care costs prior to being eligible for CBP CCS benefits.